NithishM0/Project_HandY_V2.0/README.md

 Hey Students of 9D!

-Hope you guys will like this Christmas Gift that you can use free of cost
+Hope you guys will like this Application that will definitely help you out.

 If you use my code or snippets of it anywhere else in a Public domain, Please credit me with my Github hyperlink :)